amanyfaisal11/bug-localization/README.md

     `preprocess.py` falls back to a regex-based Java function extractor.
 - **Hardware**: the paper's experiments ran on a single NVIDIA RTX 5090.
   `--device` defaults to `cuda` in `run_pipeline.py` / `finetune_contrastive.py`,
-  but `encoders.py` auto-falls back to CPU if CUDA is unavailable (Stage 4 contrastive fine-tuning of two encoders will be slow on CPU).
-No VRAM minimum is hard-coded in the code.
+  but `encoders.py` auto-falls back to CPU if CUDA is unavailable .

 ## 2. Setup